Assured Integrity for AI-Based Software

 Assistant Professor of Computer Science, Cornell Bowers

-Leads research in artificial intelligence (AI), program synthesis, and neurosymbolic AI.
-His work explores how AI systems can learn abstract world models, perform program induction, and integrate symbolic reasoning with neural methods, drawing on insights from both machine learning and cognitive science.
+Leads research in artificial intelligence (AI) and program synthesis, studying combinations of learning and reasoning that draw on insights from both machine learning and cognitive science.

 Rachee Singh